 I showed you this one from that I bought in Atlanta in my Big Office Reveal.
 I love the old vintage look of it.
 It was so worth carrying it home on the airplane.

 Finding an old piece of furniture at a flea market and repurposing it with paint and new hardware is a flea market dream for me.
 This sweet little nightstand was white when I bought it.
 I painted it with Annie Sloan Provence and added a new knob.
 It holds fabric scraps in an upstairs guest room.
 That’s daughter #1 in her 6th grade graduation picture and Sweet Shark and his mom.

-Here is another piece of furniture that I’ve had for years that I found in Canton, Texas, another huge regional flea market.
+I’ve had this piece of furniture for years that I found in Canton, Texas, another huge regional flea market.
 I was told it was a lady’s desk and originally the top was slanted and stained a dark brown.
 I had top leveled and then I painted it first with Annie Sloan Paris Grey, but later went over it in Old white.

 Sometimes a piece is perfect just as is.
 These 2 flea market finds didn’t need any painting.
-When I saw this little stand with a piece of marble on top, I knew it would be perfect next to the tub in our new master bathroom (at the time, we were in the middle of the remodel and the bath room had just been gutted.)
+When I saw this little table with a piece of marble on top, I knew it would be perfect next to the tub in our new master bathroom (at the time, we were in the middle of the remodel and the bathroom had just been gutted.)
 I think I paid $25 for it.

 I bought this chippy white chest of drawers at a flea market in Ft.
 Worth just before we were moving out of our “big” house.
 Sweet Shark asked me why I was buying furniture when we were packing and trying to downsize.
 I just looked at him and smiled.
 I did change out the drawer knobs with “crystal” ones from Anthropologie ~ they have great knobs.
 It’s in the “big kid’s” guest room.
 Most of the drawers are full of fabric, but I leave one empty for company.